The Best Identity Theft Protection Services of 2024

 Why We Like Aura

-Aura offers affordable but quality identity protection for families, with Aura family plans starting at $32 per month.
-It’s on the expensive side when compared to a family subscription from IDShield that starts at $29.95.
-But with Aura, you can add up to five adult family members, while the limit with IDShield is two adults.
-Both services cover unlimited children in one household.
+Aura offers affordable but quality identity protection for families, with Aura’s Family subscription starting at $20 per month.
+It’s pretty affordable, plus Aura lets you add up to five adult family members and an unlimited number of children in one household.

 Identity and Credit Protection (9.6/10)